dragonflyoss/d7y.io/versioned_docs/version-v2.0.7/reference/configuration/dfdaemon.md

   # Disk used percent gc threshold, when the disk used percent exceeds, the oldest tasks will be reclaimed.
   # eg, diskGCThresholdPercent=80, when the disk usage is above 80%, start to gc the oldest tasks.
   diskGCThresholdPercent: 80
-  # Set to ture for reusing underlying storage for same task id.
+  # Set to true for reusing underlying storage for same task id.
   multiplex: true

 # Health service option.